-The arithmetic processor uses a small magnetic disk for storage of
+The arithmetic processor consists of a small magnetic disk (visible at the

 the working registers of the machine, transistorized electronics

-to manipulate the data on the disk and perform calculations, along with
+to manipulate the data on the disk and perform calculations(the complex

 provide input and output connections to external equipment.

-There are three working registers, and three memory registers.
+There are three working registers and three memory registers stored

-There were a number of versions of the Arithmetic Processor offered by
+There were two versions of the Arithmetic Processor offered by